Priy-Priyesh16/VSD_FPGA_labs/README.md

-One time Programmable                                |           Reprogrammable Expensive when to be used in less quantity           |           Expensive when to be used in large quantity Used for specific purposes                           |      Can be used for different applications as it is reprogramable
+One time Programmable                                |           Reprogrammable Expensive when to be used in less quantity           |           Expensive when to be used in large quantity Used for specific purposes                           |      Can be used for different applications as it is reprogramable RTL to Layout                                        |      RTL to Bitstream layout to be sent to the foundary                    |    bitstream can be directly programmed to a FPGA